Garlie/dave-auto-shop/README.md

 14. Find the three skills that have the fewest mechanics who have those skills.

 15. List the employees who are both service technicians as well as mechanics.

-16. Four additional queries.
-* List all appointments associated with each vehicle order by closest date first
-* List all customers with a vehicle that has more than 10,000 miles, sorted by number of  miles from largest to smallest.
-* List the top three customers in terms of their number of visits for the past two years, and the total number of visits they have made in that period.
-* List all the service technicians, their working status, and the number of visit order they were part of for the past year.

 <br><br>